Best Practices for Creating SEO-friendly URLs

 • The content of your page should be correctly reflected in a superb URL.

-• In this approach, a person will have a clear idea of what to expect when they go to the destination page when they see your URL.
+• In this approach, a person will have a clear idea of what to expect when they visit the destination page after seeing your URL.

 • They remain because their needs are met on the page.